frohro/arduino-pico/docs/multicore.rst

 **NOTE** If you idle core 0 too long, then the USB port can become frozen.
 This is because core 0 manages the USB and needs to service IRQs in a timely manner (which it can't do when idled).
+In most cases, you should try not to idle a core if you can get by using a mutex.
+You can use the mutex functions from available in the Raspberry Pi Pico SDK to protect shared memory.

 void rp2040.resumeOtherCore()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~